Any regulation will also have a huge impact on the ad industry; the DTC market rakes in $4.5 billion annually.

 To support this assertion, Kessler noted the results of a 2002 survey of primary care and specialty physicians by the FDA, which found that "41% of all physicians said they believed their patients were confused about a drug's efficacy because of DTC ads; 22% of primary-care physicians and 13% of specialists said they felt "somewhat" or "very" pressured to prescribe a drug when a patient requested it."

-The ANA's Executive Vice President Dan Jaffe yesterday blasted Kessler for painting a simplistic picture of pharmaceutical advertising based on out-of-date information.
-Jaffe also wrote on his blog that Kessler downplayed the informational benefits of pharmaceutical advertising.
+The ANA's executive vice president Dan Jaffe blasted Kessler for painting a simplistic picture of pharmaceutical advertising based on out-of-date information.
+Jaffe also wrote that Kessler downplayed the informational benefits of pharmaceutical advertising.

 "DTC ads are not intended to be an encyclopedia with all possible information about a product," Jaffe noted.
 "The primary role of DTC advertising is to encourage consumers to discuss health issues with their doctor."

 In this regard, drug ads are achieving substantial success, Jaffe insisted, citing a study by Harvard Medical School and the Harvard Business School which found that among a study group of 3,000 patients, "35% discussed a DTC ad during an appointment with their doctor, and of that population, 25% received a new diagnosis."
 According to Jaffe, "approximately 43% of the new diagnoses were for "high priority" conditions, such as hypertension, diabetes, depression and high cholesterol"--real conditions that can't be confused with psychosomatic or imagined illnesses suggested to the patient by drug advertising.

 Jaffe argues that DTC ads play a crucial role in getting people to go to doctors, including groups that have less contact with them on average: "That's why the National Medical Association (NMA), the largest group of African-American doctors in the country, has stated there should be more DTC advertising, not less."